-Dunn also developed and began the Wokini Initiative, an effort that will offer programming and support to enrolled members of the state’s nine tribal nations interested in gaining access to educational and advancement opportunities at South Dakota State University.
-Wokini will also enhance research and outreach collaborations and programs with tribes, tribal colleges and other tribal organizations in the state.
+Dunn launched the Wokini Initiative in the Fall of 2016, an effort that offers programming and support to enrolled members of the state’s nine tribal nations interested in gaining access to educational and advancement opportunities at South Dakota State University.
+Wokini also enhances research and outreach collaborations and programs with tribes, tribal colleges and other tribal organizations in the state.

-Prior to that, Dunn spent six years at Texas A&M University-Kingsville from 2004 to 2010, as executive director of the King Ranch Institute for Range Management.
-He first worked in Brookings as an Extension livestock specialist and as an assistant professor in SDSU’s Department of Animal and Range Science from 1997 to 2004.
+Dunn spent six years at Texas A&M University-Kingsville (from 2004 to 2010) as executive director of the King Ranch Institute for Range Management.
+He worked in Brookings as an SDSU Extension livestock specialist and as an assistant professor in SDSU’s Department of Animal and Range Science from 1997 to 2004.

 From 1979 to 1996, Dunn was a successful rancher, managing his family’s cattle ranch in Mission, South Dakota.
-In 2015, he was appointed to the South Dakota Habitat Conservation Fund by Gov. Dennis Daugaard, and to the Governor’s Pheasant Work Group, 2014.
-He served as an ex-officio member of the Ag Advisory Board for the First Dakota National Bank in Yankton, South Dakota, from 2011 to 2016, and was a member of the Board of Directors for Padlock Ranch, Dayton, Wyoming from 2009 to 2017.
+In 2015, he was appointed to the South Dakota Habitat Conservation Fund by Gov. Dennis Daugaard, and to the Governor’s Pheasant Work Group in 2014.
+He served as an ex-officio member of the ag advisory board for the First Dakota National Bank in Yankton South Dakota, from 2011 to 2016, and was a member of the board of directors for Padlock Ranch in Dayton, Wyoming from 2009 to 2017.

 Dunn and his wife, Jane, maintain her family’s original homestead north of Brookings where they raised their two sons.